 The use of chemical restraints and the law

-Some of the issues with chemical restraints are:
+Some of the issues with chemical restraints in nursing homes are:

 •Congress enacted legislation intending to minimize the use of physical and chemical restraints in order to ensure patients are not prescribed drugs simply to make things more convenient for staff members, or to punish residents.